Uncover the Journey of Dr. Thomas H. Mills

 Dr. Mills spent 21 years in the United States Air Force.
 His assignments included three countries: USA, Iceland, and Germany.
 He was assigned to six different states including TX, MS, CA, VA, AK, and NY.

-His awards include: Meritorious Service Medal with 1 device, Air Force Commendation Medal with 2 devices, Air Force Achievement Medal with 1 device, National Defense Service Medal, and a host of other personal / unit medals and ribbons.
+His service awards include: Meritorious Service Medal with 1 device, Air Force Commendation Medal with 2 devices, Air Force Achievement Medal with 1 device, National Defense Service Medal, and a host of other personal / unit medals and ribbons.

 Prayer at National Day of Prayer, May 2024, Lincoln Park in Danville, IL